joaofnfernandes/dockerfiles/pandoc/chapters/chapter-2.md

 The project manager is also the first point of contact for the leads of each teams working in the project to raise any issues that might affect the project.

-When you're a product company there's a certain point when it might start to make a sense to have both product and project managers.
-The first helps define what should be built, the second makes sure it gets built on budget and on time.
+Overall, making sure a big project runs on budget and on time is tough work given that most projects end up being late, exceeding their budget, or both.

+Now contrast the companies that were mentioned earlier with companies that have to manage a product or a portfolio of products.

+These are companies like Google, Apple, Facebook, Microsoft in the digital world.
+Proctor and Gamble, Unilever, and Nestle in the consumer goods space.
+GlaxoSmithKline, Pfizer, and Merk in the pharmaceutical industry.
+A big chunk of the money these companies make are by selling products either to consumers or other companies.

+These companies need to make sure these products are built on budget and on time, but most importantly, they need to make sure they are creating the right products to begin with.

+To them it doesn't really matter if a product is completed on time but there's no one out there that wants to buy it.
+And that is basically what draws the line in the sand for most Project Managers.

+A Project Manager is responsible to make sure the project gets completed on time, but usually doesn't define the type of project, or if the project is relevant or not to a set of users.

+But don't take this the wrong way.
+Project Management is really hard given that most projects end up being late and exceeding their budget.
+Project Management can also be as deep as you want it to be.

-Project management can be as deep and wide as you want it to be.
-If you're building the next generation commercial airplane for sure you'll need a ton of tools and processes due to the complexity of the project and the number of people involved.
+If you're building the next generation commercial airplane for sure you'll need a ton proven tools and processes in place to make sure things run according to schedule.
+For large and complex projects like that, a small bump in the road might affect the overall plan.

-But if you're a startup you don't need all of those.
-Actually trying to apply rigid tools and processes will probably backfire, because a startup by definition is a company that is still iterating on their business model.
-So a startup needs to be optimized for learning and finding product-market fit, and that requires constantly changing processes.
+On the other hand, if you're a startup and still trying to find a repeatable business model you'll need less rigid tools and processes.
+The focus should be in finding product-market fit, and that requires to constantly change the plan until you find it.

-Given that in a startup a product manager wears multiple hats and is responsible for shipping on budget and on time, we'll cover some project management essentials in

 ## Program management